TransatAR-Dev-Team/TranslatAR/unity/README.md

 5. In the Unity Editor, activate the XR simulator: *Meta > Meta XR Simulator > Activate*
 6. Press ▶ (Play) to run the scene

+## Testing

+This project uses the **Unity Test Framework** for running tests directly inside the Unity Editor.
+Tests are located in the `Assets/Tests` directory.

+Tests are separated into two types:
+-   **Edit Mode**: Fast-running tests for logic and utility functions that don't require a running scene.
+-   **Play Mode**: Tests that run in a scene, allowing for the testing of `MonoBehaviour`s, coroutines, and component interactions.

+### How to Run Tests

+1. In the Unity Editor, open the Test Runner window by navigating to **Window > General > Test Runner**.
+2. In the Test Runner window, you will see two tabs: `PlayMode` and `EditMode`.
+3. Click on a tab and press the **Run All** button to execute all tests in that category.

 ## Managing Dependencies

 Dependencies are handled through Unity’s Package Manager.